- Undergraduate Students

 - Graduate Students

-Colorado State University is committed to providing high quality advising services to all students.
+CSU is committed to providing high quality advising services to all students.

 Academic advising is a relationship with mutual responsibilities between an advisor and student advisee for consultation, sharing of accurate and complete information, careful listening, critical evaluation, and respectful interchange.
 Academic advising can be facilitated by either professional staff or faculty.
 Here-after the term “advisor” will mean any faculty, staff, or academic success coordinator (ASC).